 There is a variety of eligible renewable energy technologies – one of them is a solar PV system that uses solar energy to generate electricity for your business.

 Professional installation by Centrica Business Solutions using highest-quality Tier 1 components will ensure you meet this criteria for the ITC.

 In general, the original use of the system must begin with you (the taxpayer), or the system must be constructed by the taxpayer using a licensed and professional solar installer.

 Power Purchase Agreements (PPAs) and leased solar systems do not qualify.
 Instead, the owner of the system monetizes the ITC and passes the savings along to your business.

 When you file your yearly federal tax return, you take a dollar-for-dollar credit for what your business would have otherwise owed in taxes.
 If you don’t have enough tax liability to claim the entire credit in one year, you can roll over the remaining credits back one year or into future years.

-Maximize your 2019 energy budget by including solar into your current planning to reduce your business’s energy costs, boost efficiency and sustainability, and even generate an additional source of revenue.
+Maximize your energy budget by including solar into your current planning to reduce your organization’s energy costs, boost efficiency and sustainability, and even generate an additional source of revenue.
 If you have any questions about how going solar may impact your individual tax situation, we recommend that you consult with a tax professional.

 Talk to Centrica Business Solutions to develop a solar energy strategy that’s powered by the maximum level of the ITC.
 In addition to the ITC, you may also be able to take advantage of state- and local-level solar incentives.
 We will work closely with you in order to maximize your solar investment by helping you navigate these opportunities for your business.

 A much-anticipated NEM 3.0 proposal from the CPUC will affect net metering benefits and drastically…

 This year, our most popular blogs highlighted our readers’ interest in maximizing their energy…